mia-platform/documentation/docs/info/supported-browsers.md

 * Old versions of Chrome, Firefox, Safari and Edge.

-Mia Platform suggests you to **keep your browser updated** to the last version released.
+Mia Platform suggests you to **keep your Browser updated** to the last version released.